An estimated two million women in Britain suffer from endometriosis.

 ‘I had laser surgery four years ago to remove tissue from my ovaries, but Lucy can’t have it because it would affect her fertility.
 It did help, although I still have pain for three out of every four weeks.
 Lucy and I try to deal with the condition with exercise, reflexology and painkillers.
 Some months can be tough, but we support each other.’

-‘I’m recovering from a lapscopy at the min third one in 4 years, got diagnosed with endometriosis 3 years ago when I was fitted with the mirena coil haven’t had a period in 3 years yet the endometriosis keeps growing back, although lucky for me my ovaries and fallopian tubes have always been clear from it, im only 27 and have no kids yet and no doctor can say when it comes to conceiving whether I will be able to but I need to keep my chin up, but for anyone out there who thinks there suffering from endometriosis and are being told its just painful periods and giving the pill fight your side it took me 8 years before I got my 1st laposcopy and even thou its a hard operation to recover from at least I know now what’s wrong with me.’
+‘I’m recovering from a lapscopy at the min third one in 4 years, got diagnosed 3 years ago when I was fitted with the mirena coil haven’t had a period in three years yet the endometriosis keeps growing back, although lucky for me my ovaries and fallopian tubes have always been clear from it, im only 27 and have no kids yet and no doctor can say when it comes to conceiving whether I will be able to but I need to keep my chin up, but for anyone out there who thinks there suffering from endometriosis and are being told its just painful periods and giving the pill fight your side it took me 8 years before I got my first laposcopy and even thou its a hard operation to recover from at least I know now what’s wrong with me.’

-‘I was diagnosed at 16 with endometriosis and 2 wombs (1 of which was removed in a hemi hysterectomy back at the time).
+‘I was diagnosed at 16 with endometriosis and two wombs (One of which was removed in a hemi hysterectomy back at the time).
 I am now 33 and suffered with unbearable pains from about the age of 13 to about the age of 26….
 I was prescribed every pain relief on the market, along with injections to induce the menopause… all of which were unsuccessful.
 You may have already tried it but the only thing that seemed to work for me, was something called Mefanemic Acid which I believe isn’t a painkiller but a relaxant.
 If you haven’t already… give it a go!’